ziyadumar/JavaFx/Setting Up MYSQL Server/Readme.md

 Now both files will be on the right hand side.

-Proceed with installation and provide password when asked.
+Proceed with installation and provide your new password when prompted .
 ### Do not forget this password, since this is importand and used big-time later.

 Execute and finish the installtion.